cristianoliveira/funzzy.nvim/README.md

 # funzzy.nvim [![CI checks](https://github.com/cristianoliveira/funzzy.nvim/actions/workflows/on-push-main.yml/badge.svg)](https://github.com/cristianoliveira/funzzy.nvim/actions/workflows/on-push-main.yml)

-It is a Neovim plugin that allows you to watch for changes in files and directories and take action when they occur.
-Configure custom tasks and commands for different directories.
+It is a Neovim plugin that allows you to watch for changes in files and directories and run shell commands when they happen.
+It allows you to configure custom tasks and commands for different directories or run arbitrary commands for the current working directory.

 ```txt
 FEATURES                                                  *funzzy-features*